codingMustache/codingMustache/README.md

 ## Joke of the Day

-Have you heard about corduroy pillows?
-They're making headlines!
+If at first you don't succeed, sky diving is not for you!

 ## Daily Trivia

-How many Hz does the video standard PAL support?
+Lenovo acquired IBM&#039;s personal computer division, including the ThinkPad line of laptops and tablets, in what year?
- 1. 50
+ 1. 1999
- 2. 25
+ 2. 2002
- 3. 60
+ 3. 2008
- 4. 59
+ 4. 2005

 <details>
   <summary>Answer</summary>
-  50
+  2005
 </details>